 You can dig down to the smallest segments and filter your audience in GetResponse, for better conversions.

-However, if you plan to choose Aweber, you need to manually enter the data based on the previous customer behaviour and then shoot out a mail.
+However, if you plan to choose Aweber, you must manually enter the data based on the previous customer behavior and then shoot out a mail.

 In short, Aweber requires a lot of manual effort in segmentation compared to GetResponse.